ZhenyangLiu/ZhenyangLiu.github.io/_pages/about.md

 # 🔥 News
-- *2026.04*: &nbsp;🚀🚀 As a Core Contributor, we officially released and open-sourced **HY-World 2.0**！**A huge thank you to the amazing team at Tencent Hunyuan and all our collaborative partners for making this milestone possible!** 🙌
+- *2026.04*: &nbsp;🚀🚀 As a Core Contributor, we officially released and open-sourced **HY-World 2.0**！A huge thank you to the amazing team at Tencent Hunyuan and all our collaborative partners for making this milestone possible! 🙌
-- *2025.07*: &nbsp;🎉🎉 Our works on VLA and Active Perception have been accepted by CVPR 2026.
+- *2025.07*: &nbsp;🎉🎉 Our works on **VLA and Active Perception** have been accepted by CVPR 2026.
 Big thank you to my co-authors!
-- *2025.07*: &nbsp;🎉🎉 Our works on 3D Spatial Reasoning and Grounding have been accepted by ACMMM 2025.
+- *2025.07*: &nbsp;🎉🎉 Our works on **3D Spatial Reasoning and Grounding** have been accepted by ACMMM 2025.
 Big thank you to my co-authors!
-- *2025.06*: &nbsp;🎉🎉 Our works on Visual Policy Learning have been accepted by ICCV 2025.
+- *2025.06*: &nbsp;🎉🎉 Our works on **Visual Policy Learning** have been accepted by ICCV 2025.
 Big thank you to my co-authors!
 - *2025.04*: Attending China3DV at Beijing, China.
-- *2025.02*: &nbsp;🎉🎉 Our works on 3D Visual Grounding and Reasoning have been accepted by CVPR 2025.
+- *2025.02*: &nbsp;🎉🎉 Our works on **3D Visual Grounding and Reasoning** have been accepted by CVPR 2025.
 Big thank you to my co-authors!

 # 📝 Publications
 <div class='paper-box'>